yohanboniface/CartoCC/README.md

 ]
 ```

-Then run the script from command line:
+Then run the script from command line to get the customized `.mml` file:

 ```
-node cartocc.js <path-to-project.mml> <path-to-custom-rules.json>
+node cartocc.js <path-to-project.mml> <path-to-custom-rules.json> > local_project.mml
 ```